yantonov/alias/README.md

 ```bash
     curl -fsSL "https://raw.githubusercontent.com/yantonov/alias/master/bin/install/install.sh" | bash -s -- "<APP_NAME>"
 ```
-The installer resolves the latest published release and takes everything from it: the scripts it runs, and the binary they download, which is verified against the checksum published beside it.
+The downloaded binary is verified against the checksum published beside it.
 A specific release can be installed with `ALIAS_VERSION`, where `<VERSION>` is the tag of a [published release](https://github.com/yantonov/alias/releases):
 ```bash
     curl -fsSL "https://raw.githubusercontent.com/yantonov/alias/master/bin/install/install.sh" | ALIAS_VERSION=<VERSION> bash -s -- "<APP_NAME>"
 ```
-The line above still fetches the entry script itself from `master`.
-To pin that as well, replace `master` in the URL with the same tag.
+(the entry script itself still comes from `master`; replace it in the URL with the same tag to pin that as well)

 ## Alias types